smashflashtech/sft-personal/ReadMe.md

 ### User Stories & Wireframes
 As a user, I want to read information about the website owner, view their work, and find their contact information.
+The user will be able to view this portfolio across multiple devices of varying screen sizes.

 ### Technologies